Find out about the different types of financial aid

-- Additional Michigan Programs provide funding for targeted and eligible student populations (like foster youth).
-These programs may require the completion of the FAFSA.
+Additional Michigan Programs provide funding for targeted and eligible student populations (like foster youth).
+These programs normally require the completion of the FAFSA.

-- Work-Study provides students with an opportunity to work on campus or at approved non-profit organizations off campus.
-Students earn wages that they can use to meet educational expenses.
+Work-Study provides students with an opportunity to work on campus or at approved non-profit organizations off campus.
+While students can earn wages that they can use to meet educational expenses, work-study should not be confused with a grant.
 Students must complete the FAFSA and demonstrate financial need for the amount of their work-study award.

-- Veterans Benefits are eligible for benefits for higher education expenses because of their service to the country through the Office of Veterans Affairs.
-Eligibility is certified by the Registration and Records Office.
+Veterans Benefits are eligible for benefits for higher education expenses because of their service to the country through the Office of Veterans Affairs.
+Eligibility is certified by the Office of the Registrar.
 The University of Michigan-Dearborn also participates in the Yellow Ribbon Program for Chapter 33 students who are classified as non-residents for tuition assessment.
 Information for additional resources can be found at Veterans Services-Veterans Success Center.